Giant Hogweed

 Domestic Treatment

-- If it has set seed, dead-head very carefully.
+• If it has set seed, dead-head carefully to avoid seeds falling.
 Although you are probably too late!

-Protect yourself with gloves and long sleeves from any skin contact with the sap, and especially your face, when cutting stems, and best carry out the work in overcast weather and avoid sunny periods.
-Wash off any sap as soon as possible with plenty of cold water.
-And don't, like I did, take off your work gloves or jacket and carry it in your hands!
+Protect yourself with gloves and long sleeves from any skin contact with the sap, and especially your face, when cutting stems.
+And best carry out the work in overcast weather to avoid sunny periods.
+Wash off any sap as soon as you can with plenty of cold water.
+And don't, like I did, take off your gloves and carry them in your hands (I had a small burn on my hand for weeks!)

 In years past the council countryside team have occasionally organised volunteers to clear a number of young infestations.
-In 2018 we intensified our efforts and surveyed the route from Haddington to the sea, and dealt with most of the GH we found (see the 2018 layer on the map).
+In 2018 we intensified our efforts and surveyed the Tyne from Haddington to the sea, and dealt with most of the GH we found.
 Nearly all were killed - either dug up if immature or dead-headed if flowering/seeded.
 Except in Tyninghame Estate where there were just too many!

 NB: Some images are © Crown Copyright 2009 from www.nonnativespecies.org